maximematerno/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
-Related with sport, the weather can be a factor of the performance of the game
+Related with sports, the weather can be a factor of the performance of the game

 2. Trend related to the news